Submitting Materials for Evaluation

 Learn -- then earn -- equivalent course credit through Excelsior College’s UExcel® exams.

-Franklin values on-the-job experiences and independent study knowledge, and will consider experience-for-credit through a prior learning portfolio assessment.
+Franklin values on-the-job experiences and independent study knowledge, and will consider experience-for-credit through a prior learning portfolio evaluation.
+A portfolio evaluation is available for any Franklin class except capstone courses.